 The first row is made of a single point.
 This point is the

-the nature of this point, it is usually associated with the virtue
+the nature of this point, it is usually associated with the

 - Second row.

-first dimension.
+the first dimension.
 For the Pythagoreans, the second

 row represents "Neikos" or Strife.
 Strife is the power of

-division and is often associated with the virtues of movement and impulse.
+division and is often associated with the virtues of movement

 - Third row.

-of the second dimension and of "Philotes" or
+representation of the second dimension and of "Philotes" or

 Harmony.
-Harmony is the marriage of physical beauty and mental balance.
+Harmony is the marriage of physical beauty and mental

 - Fourth row.

-of the ancient world: earth, air, fire and water.
+elements of the ancient world: earth, air, fire, and water.

-Pythagoreans used to swear upon the tetractys in their
+Pythagoreans used to swear upon the Tetractys in their hopes of